Mia Behlau – President

 Dean is a QLS accredited specialist in family law and has been engaged as a committee member and as this year’s vice president within the GCDLA.

 Dean contributes to the Committee and the profession from the perspective of being a small firm partner, a practitioner working in simple to complex matters in the family law and domestic violence jurisdictions, employer, spouse and parent.

 He also co-ordinates a CPD Program for Gold Coast Family Lawyers aimed at providing cost effective, collegiate and topical continuing legal education for family lawyers

 Paul is the principal of ACP Insolvency, a boutique professional practice specialising in insolvency related matters.
 After completing his legal studies and being admitted as a solicitor, he initially worked in a general legal practice, before switching to the accounting profession and becoming a member of CPA Australia.
 His undertook a long stint overseas investigating corruption in the banking and financial services industries on behalf of the Hong Kong Independent Commission against Corruption.
 Moving from Hong Kong to the United Kingdom, his legal career was a mixture of insolvency and white collar crime defence matters.
 Upon his return to Australia, he returned to pure insolvency work as a CPA.

 He is now semi-retired, and spends most of his time playing bridge (the card game), bridge administration matters (with an emphasis on the development of youth bridge in Queensland) and teaching Religious Instruction in state schools.

 Erin Mitchell - Treasurer

-Caralee is the principal and director or Caldwell Family Lawyers.
+Caralee is the principal and director or Collective Family Law Group.
 She drives a team of dedicated family lawyers that are focused on helping people through their family law issues.